telefonicaid/fiware-orion/doc/manuals/devel/index.md

 ## <A name='src/lib/alarmMgr/'></a>src/lib/alarmMgr/
 Alarms are simply special log messages inserted into the log file.
-However, to record numerof of consecutive similar alarms, and to not repeat them when they're already active, etc, a manager has been implemented for this task.
+However, to record the number of consecutive alarms of the same type, and to not repeat them when they're already active, etc, a manager has been implemented.
 This *Alarm Manager* resides in the library **alarmMgr**.

 ## <a name='src/lib/cache/'></a>src/lib/cache/